 - Roofs should use a minimal number of simple forms, and avoid excessive peaks, valleys, hips and dormers.
-In order to achieve variety within the streetscape, different houses should have different roof forms: - Roof forms should have an appropriate transition within a streetscape; - Roof slopes should exceed 5.9:12 to increase the visual prominence of roof surfaces, (except in small areas of special Figure 2.4.8a - House with Steep Roof emphasis, such as flat roofs over bays and pitched roofs over dormers, or over porches); - Lower roof slopes may be permitted, subject to design merit of the proposed model for meeting the intent of the guidelines; - One large and distinctive gable element is preferred to models with multiple gable-on-gable; - Dormers are to be proportionally sized to the overall roof, trimmed and detailed not to appear as false architectural - Rainwater Downspouts should be pulled back out of view and/or be integrated as part of the overall design in terms of location and colour; - Flashing should be coloured to match the cladding around it; - Skylights and roof vents should be located so they are not visible from the street; - All roof and gas vents shall be coloured or painted to match the roof colour; - Roofs over garages should be designed in such a way that the entire roof form or just the eaves can be lowered in the event that the garage is lowered to respond to grade; - Residential units adjacent to a fire wall must have the same roofline (eaves to eaves) to minimize the visual impact of the fire wall; and - Exposed portions of the fire break walls shall be finished with colour materials that match residential units.
+In order to achieve variety within the streetscape, different houses should have different roof forms; - Roof forms should have an appropriate transition within a streetscape; - Roof slopes should exceed 5.9:12 to increase the visual prominence of roof surfaces, (except in small areas of special emphasis, such as flat roofs over bays and pitched roofs over dormers, or over porches); - Lower roof slopes may be permitted, subject to design merit of the proposed model for meeting the intent of the guidelines; - One large and distinctive gable element is preferred to models with multiple gable-on-gable; - Dormers are to be proportionally sized to the overall roof, trimmed and detailed not to appear as false architectural elements; - Rainwater Downspouts should be pulled back out of view and/or be integrated as part of the overall design in terms of location and colour; - Flashing should be coloured to match the cladding around it; - Skylights and roof vents should be located so they are not visible from the street; - All roof and gas vents shall be coloured or painted to match the roof colour; - Roofs over garages should be designed in such a way that the entire roof form or just the eaves can be lowered in the event that the garage is lowered to respond to grade.